TABLE OF CONTENTS

 • Follow-Up Emails:

-resources, and encourage leads to take the next step in the sales process.
+Use follow-up emails to reinforce previous interactions, offer additional resources, and encourage leads to take the next step in the sales process.

 PRO TIP: Use automation in your email marketing campaigns.